jpadfield/simple-site/README.md

 * [Copy/Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the repository, edit the sample json files and begin to build your own project.
 * [Download/Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) a copy of the repository to your local machine, edit the json files as required and then just copy the required folders and files into you own existing repository.

-For the full system to work, including the automatic rebuild process you will need to ensure your won repository includes:
+For the full system to work, including the automatic rebuild process you will need to ensure your own repository includes:
 * A copy of the **build** folder.
 * A copy of the **docs** folder.
 * A copy of the [build.yml](.github/workflows/build.yml) setup as a GitHub action.
 * A copy of any required licence files.

-There is quite a lot of documentation available about setting up a new [GitHub Action](https://help.github.com/en/actions), but the basic steps will require you to:
+The automatic process of building the pages is controlled by a **GitHub Action**, there is quite a lot of documentation available about setting up a new [GitHub Action](https://help.github.com/en/actions), but the basic steps will require you to:
 * Click on the **Actions** option at the top of your repository page.
 * Click on the **New workflow** button.
 * Click on the **Set up a workflow yourself** button.